Orioles set mark for HRs allowed in late-night loss to Rays

 Oliver Drake (2-1) earned the win by throwing 12/3 scoreless innings with a hit and two strikeouts.
 Emilio Pagan picked up his 14th save in 21 chances with a scoreless ninth.

 The Orioles took a 2-0 lead on a double by Trey Mancini that drove in Hanser Alberto in the first.
-Mancini also scored on a throwing error by Adames.
+Mancini also scored on a throwing error by Adames from shortstop.
 That ended a streak of 17 2/3 scoreless innings by Tampa Bay left-hander Ryan Yarbrough.

-Meadows hit a curveball by Orioles starter Asher Wojciechowski over the right field scoreboard in the third that made it 2-1.
-Adames tied it two innings later with another homer off Wojciechowski.
+Meadows homered on a curveball by Orioles starter Asher Wojciechowski that made it 2-1.
+Adames tied it with another homer off Wojciechowski.

-Meadows scored on a wild pitch by Gabriel Ynoa in the ninth.

 MORE HOMERS